PoeHaH/jscmd/README.md

-This script adds a JavaScript console straight in your website.
-Usefull for bloggers who'd like their readers to test code right away.
+This script allows to add a JavaScript console (similar to the browser's debugger) straight in your website.

+It can be useful for JavaScript bloggers who's readers can test code while reading.